 Jumping into something new is scary when you don’t have all of the facts.
 That’s exactly why choosing a career is so challenging.
-It’s not like you can just spend a few years in school, try out a job for a bit and jump to another if you don’t like it—well, not without more education and training, anyway!
+It’s not like you can just spend a few years in school, try out a job for a bit and jump to another if you don’t like it—well, at least not without more education and training.

 Becoming a registered nurse (RN) is no different.
 We all think we know what an RN does, based on TV shows or our real-life interactions at hospitals or doctor’s offices.
 But what goes on behind the scenes?

-It’s hard to say, of course, but we have some help.
-We rounded up some experts to tell you what they wish they’d known BEFORE becoming an RN.
+It’s not easy to get a clear picture of a career without speaking to those who’ve walked the walk.
+So to help, we rounded up nursing experts to tell you what they wish they’d known BEFORE becoming an RN.

-Read their advice and find out a few lessons they learned the hard way:
+Read their advice and find out a few lessons they learned along the way.

 I wish someone told me …